zopefoundation/zc.recipe.cmmi/src/zc/recipe/cmmi/README.txt

-We have an archive with a demo foo tar ball:
+We have an archive with a demo foo tar ball and publish it by http in order to see  offline effects:

     >>> ls(distros)
     -  bar.tgz
     -  foo.tgz

+    >>> distros_url = start_server(distros)

 Let's update a sample buildout to installs it: